-This is an easy 1.5-mile trail with not much elevation gain, so it’s perfect for families.
+This is an easy 1.5-mile loop trail with not much elevation gain, so it’s perfect for families.
 It begins at the Snowflake lift and wanders next to a stream until you end up at Sawmill Reservoir.

 Breckenridge Golf Club

 Practice your golf swing with views of the Tenmile Range.

-The rumors are true, golf balls travel further at higher altitudes!
+The rumors are true, golf balls travel further at altitudes high above sea level!
 Take advantage of this and get in a round of golf at the Breckenridge Golf Club.
 There are three championship nines that are all Jack Nicklaus Signature courses.

 👉 Read Next: 59 Best Things to Do and See in Denver, Colorado

 Find your moment of zen.